Tuesday 8th January 2019 - Term 3 begins.

 Happy New Year to everyone.
 Let's continue to pray, love and learn, together!

-We received this message from a parent after our EYFS/KS1 Nativity performance this morning of 'A King is Born':
+We received this message from a parent after our EYFS/KS1 Nativity performance of 'A King is Born':

 "Thank you for lifting my spirits.
 It was truly evident that the children are safe and nurtured in a trusting environment.
 An outstanding performance!"

 St John Fisher Catholic Primary School

 "Pupils value the education the school provides.
 They enjoy coming to school and engage in their learning readily and enthusiastically.
 This is because there is a culture of high expectations, support and love of learning that staff and governors have created."
 Ofsted 2016

 I have the great privilege of being the Principal here and am immensely proud to be part of a team which recognises the importance of a broad and balanced curriculum.
 As well as being committed to providing the best possible education for all our pupils we also offer high quality sporting and cultural opportunities.
 We care passionately about our children; their education, behaviour and well-being.

 We provide a safe, stimulating and rich environment where pupils and staff are highly motivated and firmly believe in learning together.
 We respect all pupils, parents and visitors and demand the same in return.